Let’s review the three common mistakes done by an independent artist.

-I do not know why, but many artists feel sorry to present themselves as taking themselves too seriously.
+I do not know why it falls, but many artists feel sorry to present themselves as taking themselves too seriously.
 And so it happens; When you’re a new artist, it’s easy to put on your casual musician hat: Always playing for free and with nothing to offer other than half an hour of music.

 But music as such requires work, effort, dedication, and investment, so not charging at least one incentive for that half-hour of the show says a lot about you.